FabioORamos/pingnoran/Wordpress-evolution/STAGE2 - Automate the build using a Launch Template.md

 ### Perform Initial Configuration and make a post

-in `Site Title` enter `Catagram`
-in `Username` enter `admin`
-in `Password` it should suggest a strong password for the wordpress admin user, feel free to use this or choose your own - regardless, write it down somewhere safe. in `Your Email` enter your email address
-Click `Install WordPress`
-Click `Log In`
-In `Username or Email Address` enter `admin`
-in `Password` enter the previously noted down strong password Click `Log In`

-Click `Posts` in the menu on the left
-Select `Hello World!`
-Click `Bulk Actions` and select `Move to Trash`
-Click `Apply`

-Click `Add New`
-If you see any popups close them down
-For title `The Best Animal(s)!`
-Click the `+` under the title, select  `Gallery`
-Click `Upload`
-Select some animal pictures.... if you don't have any use google images to download some
-Upload them
-Click `Publish`
-Click `Publish`
-Click `view Post`

-This is your working, auto built WordPress instance
 ** don't terminate the instance this time - we're going to migrate the database in stage 3**

 # FINISH